fosslinux/live-bootstrap/README.rst

       some other device and boot from bare metal.

 5. Wait.
 6. If you can, observe the many binaries in ``/after/bin``!
-(Soon, you will also have an interactive bash shell to play around in).
+When the bootstrap is completed ``bash`` is launched providing a shell to explore the system.

 Background
 ----------